BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Meanwhile, Agarwal et al. [@Agarwal:2000:CRV:339647.339691] show that wire latencies (which correspond to memory movement and chip-to-chip communication) have not matched the increase in the range of clock-frequency.
 The bottle-neck on many of these workloads is also moving from being compute-bound to memory or communication bound, since the imbalance of hardware improvements shift application requirements to wait on communication and memory transfers.
 As such, the impact of increasing the clock frequency is having (and will continue to have) less of an impact on computational efficiency.
-This trend has been reinforced in current work by @sembrant2016hiding and @muller2016latency; Modern processors increasingly rely on both latency minimisation and latency hiding to conceal the widening gap between processor and memory clock frequencies.
+This trend has been reinforced in current work by Sembrant [@sembrant2016hiding] and Muller and Acar [@muller2016latency]; Modern processors increasingly rely on both latency minimisation and latency hiding to conceal the widening gap between processor and memory clock frequencies.
-To this end, both @sembrant2016hiding and @muller2016latency introduce techniques to model parallelism and opportunistically steal work during interrupt events which result in hiding the latency in the processor pipeline and reducing the latency in the memory hierarchy.
+To this end, both Sembrant [@sembrant2016hiding] and Muller and Acar [@muller2016latency] introduce techniques to model parallelism and opportunistically steal work during interrupt events which result in hiding the latency in the processor pipeline and reducing the latency in the memory hierarchy.

 Since wire latencies have not matched the increase in the range of clock-frequency, the coupling between execution time and energy consumption is non-linear [@lively2011energy].
 As such, the impact of increasing the clock frequency on applications that are compute-bound will result in a proportional reduction in execution time to having a higher clock-frequency, however, there are applications that are memory or communication bound, where increasing the frequency of a core does not also increase the speed of the memory bus and thus will experience little to no benefit.
 Applications and dwarfs may benefit from an accelerator with a memory clock which matches the core clock.

 A good indication of a successful implementation of a parallel algorithm is performance scalability in response to core availability [@johnston2017embedded][@johnston2017parallel][@baker2012scaling][@abraham2015gromacs].
 However, the trend of achieving good performance scaling by increasing the number of homogeneous cores on a system will cease, primarily, due to the power limitations of having arrived at the utilisation wall -- a limitation of the fraction of a chip that can run at full speed at one time [@venkatesh2010conservation][@esmaeilzadeh2011dark].

-Taylor [@taylor2012dark] surveys the transition of typical homogeneous cores to a potentially dark silicon.
+Taylor [@taylor2012dark] surveys the transition of typical homogeneous cores to a many accelerators on the same chip -- known as dark silicon.
-The primary factor is the percentage of a silicon chip that can switch at full frequency is dropping with each generator of processor, known as Dennard scaling -- that as transistors get smaller, their power density stays constant, so that the power use stays in proportion with area -- and ensures that large fractions of chips are either idle or operating at a lower clock frequency.
+The main reason for this transition, is the percentage of a silicon chip that can switch at full frequency is dropping with each generator of processor, known as Dennard scaling -- that as transistors get smaller, their power density stays constant, so the power use stays in proportion with area -- and ensures large fractions of chips are either idle or operating at a lower clock frequency.
 Limitations from hitting this power-wall has meant specialized architectures are increasingly employed to "buy" energy efficiency by "spending" more on die area -- thus increasing heterogeneity of the entire system.
 Indeed, the increasing utilization of accelerators as seen in today's leading supercomputers indicates an accurate prediction by Taylor -- a bright future for heterogeneous systems.
 Taylor also notes that a by-product of adding specialized architectures -- or accelerators -- is massive increases in complexity.